-- The incoming Government should switch subsidies for sub-market home ownership, shared ownership and so called 'affordable rent' at up to 80% market rent to social rented homes and other homes at target rent levels or lower. - The official definition of affordable rented housing should be changed to cover only housing where costs (rent and service charge) do not exceed 30% of the net household income for households in the lowest income quartile. - The loss of existing social housing supply needs to be stopped.
-Right to Buy should be stopped in England and has already been achieved in Scotland. - Government should move the balance of subsidy from subsidising consumption through welfare benefits to subsidising new homes through investment.
+The incoming Government should switch subsidies for submarket homeownership, shared ownership and so called 'affordable rent' at up to 80% market rent to social rented homes and other homes at target rent levels or lower.
+There needs to be a fivefold increase in the national housing investment programme.

+The official definition of affordable rented housing should be changed to cover only housing where costs (rent and service charge) do not exceed 30% of the net household income for households in the lowest income quartile.

+The loss of existing social housing supply needs to be stopped.
+Right to Buy should be terminated in England and has already been achieved in Scotland and Wales.
+Government should move the balance of subsidy from subsidising consumption through welfare benefits to subsidising new homes through investment.